melyntom/Flosina/notes.md

 # On each state:

-* Return to Map Button
+* Return to map button

-* Character Sprite w/ animation
+* Character sprite w/ animation

 * Click on charcter to view information